 If you're interested in becoming a forklift operator in Alaska, there are a few key skills and qualifications you'll need to have.
 These include:

-• Forklift certification: In order to operate a forklift legally in Alaska, you'll need to have a forklift certification from an accredited training program.
+• Forklift certification: In order to operate a forklift legally, you'll need to have a forklift certification from an accredited training program.
 This certification will demonstrate that you have the skills and knowledge necessary to operate the equipment safely and effectively.

 • Physical strength and stamina: Forklift operators need to be able to lift and move heavy objects throughout the day, so having good physical strength and stamina is essential.